jamestthompson3/nvim-remote-containers/README.md

 ## Contributing

 Lua code is formatted in a pre-commit hook using [stylelua](https://github.com/JohnnyMorganz/StyLua).
 Please install this as part of contributing to the project.
+Contributors using Linux may use the pre-push hook to ensure formatting.
+Install the pre-push hook by running `tools/init.sh`.